 A high-quality exercise bike with plenty of tech features, though it lacks a built-in monitor.

-Echelon’s Smart Connect Bike series has been one of the top competitors to Peloton, and you really can’t go wrong with any model, but the Echelon Smart Connect EX-5 is our top pick.
-The Echelon EX-5 is the big brother of the Echelon Smart Connect EX-3, the two are very similar.
-GGR expert product tester Lindsay Scheele did a 20 minute workout on this bike with Michael Brown and rated her overall experience a 4 out of 5.
+Echelon’s Smart Connect Bike series has been one of the best alternatives to Peloton, and you really can’t go wrong with any model, but the Echelon Smart Connect EX-5 is our top pick.
+The Echelon EX-5 is the big brother of the Echelon Smart Connect EX-3; the two are very similar.
+GGR expert product tester Lindsay Scheele did a 20-minute workout on this bike with Michael Brown and rated her overall experience a 4 out of 5.

 The EX-5 offers smooth and quiet magnetic resistance, and has great workout programming to keep you motivated to reach your fitness goals (how can something endorsed by Pitbull not want to make you move your body?).
 You get to choose from dozens of daily live classes, as well as more than 3,000 on-demand ones.
 Lindsay rated it a 4 out of 5 for programming.
-“The Echelon app is super user friendly and there are many options to choose from, I like that is had a leader board so you can see how you stack up to other people,” says Lindsay.
+“The Echelon app is super user-friendly and there are many options to choose from.
+I like that it has a leaderboard so you can see how you stack up to other people,” says Lindsay.

 To see more of the differences between the two brands, check out our Echelon vs Peloton comparison.